truenas/middleware/docs/userguide/freenas_intro.rst

 * The "Kerberos keytab" drop-down menu in :menuselection:`Directory Service --> Active Directory --> Advanced Mode` and :menuselection:`Directory Service --> LDAP --> Advanced Mode` has been renamed to "Kerberos Principal".

+* The "Share name" field has been added to :menuselection:`Sharing --> Unix (NFS) --> Add Unix (NFS) Share`.
+The "Add extra path" link, "Authorized networks" field, and "Quiet" checkbox have been removed from this screen.

+* The "Apply Default Permissions" checkbox, "Periodic Snapshot Task" drop-down menu, and "Auxiliary Parameters" field have been removed from
+  :menuselection:`Sharing --> Windows (CIFS) --> Add Windows (CIFS) Share`.

+* The "dfs_samba4", "fake_acls", "shadow_copy_test", "skel_opaque", "skel_transparent", and "zfs_space" VFS objects have been added to
+  :menuselection:`Sharing --> Windows (CIFS) --> Add Windows (CIFS) Share --> Advanced Mode`.
+The "streams_xattr" VFS object has been removed.

 .. index:: Hardware Recommendations
 .. _Hardware Recommendations: